 You can find a playlist of songs with binaural audio here.

-Music for ADHD brains: play it or skip it?
+Music for ADHD brains: what to play and what to skip

-On the flip side, there are some kinds of music that might do the opposite, and you’ll want to avoid those at all costs.
+On the flip side, there are some genres that might do the opposite.
+Avoid those at all costs.5

 Music with vocals: skip it

 If you’re trying to focus, you might find music with vocals to be distracting.
 This is mostly due to the fact that vocals compete for our attention, which can pull us away from the task at hand.